maikwoehl/rest-recipes/README.md

 ## Router

-Routes a request to specific endpoint and extracts variables
+Routes a request to specific endpoint and extracts variables.

 A route must begin with '/'.